Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: The isometry groups

-Since $q_t$ is $\spin{7}$-invariant and $\spin{7}$ acts transitively on $M$, the action of the (identity component of the) isometry group must extend the $\spin{7}$-action and in particular must be transitive.
-With this in mind, our strategy to determine the identity component of the isometry group consists of three steps: \begin{enumerate} \item we find the Lie algebras of the connected Lie groups that act transitively and almost effectively (but not necessarily by isometries) on $M$, \item we determine which of the groups in item (1) act by isometries with respect to $q_t$, up to covering, \item we derive which Lie group in item (2) acts effectively on $M$. \end{enumerate}
+\begin{enumerate} \item we find the Lie algebras of the connected Lie groups that act transitively and almost effectively (but not necessarily by isometries) on $M$, \item we determine which of the groups in Item (1) act by isometries with respect to $q_t$, up to covering, \item we derive which Lie groups in Item (2) act effectively on $M$. \end{enumerate}

 In order to implement step (1) we need some preliminaries.
 The problem of extending transitive actions was studied by Onishchik.
 Let us briefly summarize his so-called \emph{extension theory}.
 For more details, one can see \cite{On:transitive} or \cite[Chapter 5]{WZ85}.